dotnet/runtime/src/libraries/System.Runtime.InteropServices/gen/readme.md

 ## Example

 The [Demo project](./DllImportGenerator/Demo) is designed to be immediately consumable by everyone.
 It demonstrates a simple use case where the marshalling code is generated and a native function call with only [blittable types](https://docs.microsoft.com/dotnet/framework/interop/blittable-and-non-blittable-types) is made.
+The project is configured to output the generated source to disk; the files can be found in the project's intermediate directory (`obj/<Configuration>/<TargetFramework>/generated`).
 A managed assembly with [native exports](./DllImportGenerator/TestAssets/NativeExports) is used in the P/Invoke scenario.

 ### Recommended scenarios: